 “You may need to do a lot of testing before you find something that works well,” adds Kimora.
 For instance, “test a video in your first screenshot position.
 It might work better.”

 Rather than losing valuable time waiting for approvals, conduct tests outside of the app stores, using software like PickFu.
 Gauge which screenshots users like better, and gain an understanding of how respondents interpret your marketing messages by reading through dozens — even hundreds — of their unbiased comments.
-You can target respondents by iOS or Android device, or poll mobile gamers, starting at only $20!
+You can target respondents by iOS or Android device, or poll mobile gamers, starting at only $20.
+We also sometimes have coupons and promotions (as high as 50% off), see our promos and coupons page for more information!

 Do you have any further suggestions for app store screenshots?
 Include them in the comments, or tweet us @PickFu.